galaxyproject/training-material/topics/admin/tutorials/singularity/tutorial.md

 ## Configure Galaxy to use Apptainer

 Now, we will configure Galaxy to run tools using Apptainer containers, which will be automatically fetched from [the BioContainers repository](https://quay.io/organization/biocontainers).
+**Galaxy still uses `singularity` in most variables, they will be replaced successively.**
 > <hands-on-title>Configure Galaxy to use Apptainer</hands-on-title>
-> Galaxy still uses `singularity` in some variables, they will be replaced successively.
 >
 > 1. Edit the `group_vars/galaxyservers.yml` file and add a `dependency_resolvers_config_file` entry and a corresponding `galaxy_config_templatets` entry:
 >